 Participation is open to 4 year U.S universities that offer an information systems major.
-To request participation, please send an email to Munir Mandviwalla at firstname.lastname@example.org.
+To request participation, please send an email to Michelle Purnama at email@example.com..
 There is a $495 fee (same as 2013) collected and managed by the Association for Information Systems (AIS).
 Benefits include:

 - Custom excel file of your school’s raw data so you can compare against the national numbers

 - $200 is returned as $10 amazon gift cards to the first 20 students from your school

 - Three copies of the full-color print report

 - (optional) Custom branded postcard to promote your program